 Perhaps the key attraction of Fujifilm’s ‘traditional’ X-T line is its analogue operation, with top-plate dials for shutter speed, ISO and exposure compensation complemented by aperture rings on the firm’s XF lenses.
 This makes for a uniquely engaging shooting experience that you don’t quite get anywhere else.
 And while previously, the cameras have grown slightly larger with each generation, the X-T5 has slimmed back down again, with its dimensions much closer to those of the original X-T1, at 129.5x91x63.8mm.

 In your hand, the body feels impressively robust, with a magnesium alloy shell and weatherproof construction.
-Fujifilm has pulled off the impressive trick of making a relatively small camera that looks like it doesn’t have much of a handgrip, to reinforce its retro credentials, but which actually provides a secure and substantial hold.
-However, the X-H2 would still be a better choice for those who’ll be shooting regularly with large telephoto lenses.
+Fujifilm has maintained the retro look of this camera without compromising on the handgrip; which looks small but actually provides a secure and substantial hold.
+That said, the X-H2 would still be a better choice for those who’ll be shooting regularly with large telephoto lenses.

 What’s particularly striking when you start shooting with the X-T5 is the way it gives direct access to so many key functions.
 Along with those dials on top, there’s a drive mode switch underneath the ISO dial, whose detailed settings are tweaked using a function button on the front.
 Then to control autofocus, you get a focus mode switch on the front, and a joystick on the back to position your focus area.